zazaho/SimImg/README.md

 It attempts to do the most expensive calculations in parallel making optimal use of your computers capabilities.

-Note that for reasons of speed, the maximum number of thumbnails that will be shown will not exceed about 300.
+Note that, for reasons of speed, the maximum number of thumbnails that will be shown will not exceed about 300.

-Note that for reasons of speed and memory, the maximum number of files that will be loaded when adding a folder is 900.
+Note that, for reasons of speed and memory, the maximum number of files that will be loaded when adding a folder is 900.

 # Credit
 This project uses the following open source packages: